Board of Directors Decisions - 16 November: Annual plan adopted

 The Water Framework Directive (WFD) aims to improve ecological water quality.
 By 2027, the WFD targets for fish stocks, among other things, must be achieved.
 Free fish migration is an important prerequisite for achieving these targets.

 Fish migrate between different habitats throughout their lives.
 If they cannot reach these habitats, they cannot survive as individuals, populations, or species.
-Within the Noorderzijlvest working area, there are several hundred weirs, pumping stations, and locks that are necessary to enable certain uses of water.
+Within the region there are several hundred weirs, pumping stations locks that are necessary to enable certain uses of water.
 These obstruct the free migration of fish to their necessary habitats.
 During the WFD period 2009-2027, a total of 86 fish migration bottlenecks must be addressed and made fish-friendly.
-A large part of this has already been done, but a number of bottlenecks still need to be addressed.
-The general board has decided to make an investment credit of €9,424,372 available for the planning and implementation of fish migration bottlenecks at the following eight locations: Casper Hommes pumping station, De Wolden pumping station, Garsthuizen pumping station, Katerhals pumping station, Loppersum pumping station, Tilburg pumping station, Transferium pumping station, and Olnijsterstuw.
+Much of this has already been done, but a number of bottlenecks still remain.
+The Bestuur of Directors decided to make an investment credit of €9,424,372 available for the planning and implementation of fish migration bottlenecks at the following eight locations: Casper Hommes pumping station, De Wolden pumping station, Garsthuizen pumping station, Katerhals pumping station, Loppersum pumping station, Tilburg Pumping Station, Transferium Pumping Station, and Olnijsterstuw.
 A large part of the costs will be covered by a subsidy from the European Union and a contribution from the Land Subsidence Commission.
 The plan development and implementation will start in 2026.

-Exploration of second press line Groningen Garmerwolde can commence
+Exploration of second press line Groningen Garmerwolde can begin